WeitaoVan/L-GM-loss/README.md

 # L-GM-loss
-Implementation of our CVPR 2018 paper "Rethinking Feature Distribution for Loss Functions in Image Classification".
-Paper authors: Weitao Wan, Yuanyi Zhong, Tianpeng Li, Jiansheng Chen.
+Implementation of our CVPR 2018 paper "Rethinking Feature Distribution for Loss Functions in Image Classification". \n Paper authors: Weitao Wan, Yuanyi Zhong, Tianpeng Li, Jiansheng Chen.

 We implemented it in Caffe.
 I also have a tensorflow implementation but it hasn't been tested yet.